 In the opinion of management, the accompanying consolidated financial statements include all normal and recurring adjustments (which consist primarily of accruals, estimates and assumptions that impact the financial statements) considered necessary to present fairly the Company's financial position as of December 31, 2015 and its results of operations and cash flows for the three months ended December 31, 2014 and 2015.
-Operating results for the three months ended December 31, 2015 are not necessarily indicative of the results that may be expected for the year ending September 30, 2016.
+Operating results for the three months ended December 30, 2016.
 The interim financial statements, presented herein, do not contain the required disclosures under GAAP for annual financial statements.
 The accompanying unaudited interim financial statements should be read in conjunction with the annual audited financial statements and related notes as of and for the year ended September 30, 2015.